 Benefits of Benchmarking

-HR benchmarking can provide some useful and quite powerful information.
-When looking at similar organizations, a lot can be determined through benchmarking comparisons.
+Human resources benchmarking can provide some useful and quite powerful information.
+When looking at similar organizations, a lot can be determined through HR benchmark comparisons.
 HR pros can see where gaps exist within certain practices.
 Which policies are working well and which may be causing problems can also be identified.
 As can issues within such areas as hiring, training, and promotion.
-Specific issues such as sick time, retention and discipline can be examined separately.
+Specific issues such as sick time, turnover rate and discipline can be examined separately.
 This is helpful when attempting to identify patterns for future use.

 Some Cautions About Benchmarking

-As helpful as benchmarking is to the process of growing or improving a business, an article in Forbes Magazine identifies some negative aspects of the procedure.
+As helpful as human resources benchmarks are to the process of growing or improving a business, an article in Forbes Magazine identifies some negative aspects of the procedure.